Azure-Samples/semantic-kernel-rag-chat/README.md

     ```

 1. Open your Program code file (e.g., `Program.cs`) and add the Qdrant memory store using statement to the top.

+    > We will walk through the code step-by-step, but you can find the complete code files in step 5 of this section.

     ```csharp
     using Microsoft.SemanticKernel.Connectors.Memory.Qdrant;
     ```